texfaq/texfaq.github.io/FAQ-specials.md

 TeX provides the means to express things that device drivers can do, but about which TeX itself knows nothing.
-For example, TeX itself knows nothing about how to include PostScript figures into documents, or how to set the colour of printed text; but some device drivers do.
+For example, TeX itself knows nothing about how to include PostScript figures into documents, or how to set the color of printed text; but some device drivers do.

 Instructions for such things are introduced to your document by means